Pavla-vev/en-for-designers/10-thesis-digest/index.md

 I created a new logo of the penzion Renesance (Renaissance pension), which will characterize the connection of modern living in a historic house.
 My primary goal was to create a logotype that would create the idea of rebirth.

+The combination of serif and sans-serif fonts in the logo carries the connection between the long history of the hotel and the overlap into modern times.
+The name of the hotel in the serif font symbolizes its history, while the slogan in the new sans serif font touches on current trends in typography.

 ![přední strana vizitky kopie](https://user-images.githubusercontent.com/79570995/162848162-86f76d6a-b8c1-4a05-93b1-0a89c9f8b4b0.jpg)